 Statistics: Select the type of statistics to display.
 Available options are All and VLAN.
+VID (1-4094): Enter the VLAN ID.

 Click the Find button to locate a specific entry based on the information entered.
+Click the Find All button to view all the entries.